sokrypton/ColabDesign/af/README.md

 - **28Feb2022** - We find backprop through structure module to be unstable, all functions have been updated to only use distogram by default.
 The definition of contact has changed to minimize entropy within distance cutoff.
 - **02May2022** - The `design.py` code has been split up into multiple python files under `src/`
 - **14May2022** - Adding support for partial hallucination (if you want to constrain one part and generate structure/sequence for rest).
-- **18June2022** - Cleaning up the code, removing all the different recycle modes.

 ### setup
 - **WARNING**: `af_backprop` installs a custom version of `alphafold`, so if already have `alphafold` installed, you may want to install within a new python/conda environment to avoid breaking existing projects.